sample-accelerators/java-functions-accelerator/DEPLOYING.md

 ### Naming The Function

-There is an environment variable called BP_FUNCTION.
+There is an environment variable BP_FUNCTION.
 Use this to point to the Java class that contains your function.
-The default is `functions.Hire` which indicates the `functions` package and `Hire` class.
-Note that you much use this variable in the pack cli when building locally and in the config/workload.yaml file when using the tanzu cli (and therefore `tilt up`)
+Note that you can use this variable in the pack cli when building locally and in the config/workload.yaml file when using the tanzu cli (and also `tilt up`)

 ### Java Dependencies

 If you need to add dependencies to your Java function, use Maven or Gradle in the normal fashion.
 The Maven and Gradle build files default to building a fat runnable jar.
 This allows your additional dependencies to be included and available during runtime.

-For example, you could add the following to pom.xml
+For example, you could add the following to pom.xml:

 ```
 <dependencies>